Maze¶

 Install CMake¶

-For example, use Chocolatey to install CMake.
+For example, on Windows use WinGet to install CMake.

 Building¶